How is it possible for a museum quality wild horse to last 100 years, or even longer, without fading? Quality is a result of intelligent effort.

 THE PAPER, INK AND MASTER PRINTER YOU CHOOSE WILL MAKE A LIFETIME OF DIFFERENCE...

-I am fortunate to work with a local master printer who, besides being an incredible photographer himself, works with seasoned art consultants.
+I am fortunate to work with a local master printer who, besides being an incredible photographer himself and produce amazing wild horse prints, works with seasoned art consultants.
 Every image goes through a rigorous inspection (by two sets of eyes) both pre-printing and post-printing to ensure perfection in the final product.
 After all, a small speck that isn't visible in camera or on a monitor is magnified when a print is made wall-sized.

 Images printed on regular photographic paper may last an estimated three to ten years, or even less, and will fade over time.
 This is where many buyers go wrong because they don't realize the large differences among paper quality.